Celebrant Fees - What Do You Really Get?

 I loved the idea of tying the keys to a balloon and releasing them into the sky - that is until I read about the possibility of balloon with metal keys getting caught in the engine of a plane!!!!
 Hmmm, a rethink is needed here.

-After some initial giggles at the title I prefer to use, I have found the
+After some initial giggles at the title I prefer to use, I have found the Ring Warming (or blessing) Ritual a very popular choice with my couples.

 The wedding rings are held in the hands of parents, children (if the couple have children) or if a small gathering all those present can do this.
 Then each person silently holds the rings and gives them their blessing or wishes for the couple with loads of love and passes them on ending up back in the ring bearers hands ready for the exchange.
 This can be done at the same time as a reading quietly and meaningfully.